 Urethral reconstruction with native oral mucosal tissue is a recognized method for treating urethral strictures, with an acceptable failure rate of approximately 30%.
 However, this usually involves extraction of a large segments of buccal mucosa (see figure) as well as related complications such as, for example, pain, bleeding or scarring accompanied by potential consequences for the patients’ facial expressions, eating and drinking as well as the mobility of the lower lip.
 Current statistics confirm long-term complications following the removal of buccal mucosa tissue in 18% to 30% of patients.
 Not least of all, any removal of native oral mucosa from a patient must be limited merely because of the nature of the procedure.

-The high rate of long-term complications for the patient’s mouth area makes a urethral repair with native buccal mucosa also a poor method for treating urethral strictures.
+The high rate of long-term complications for the patient’s mouth area makes an urethral reconstruction with native buccal mucosa also a poor method for treating urethral strictures.

 Urethrotomy is the most common treatment option for a narrowing of the urethra.
 In Germany alone, approximately 45,000 such surgeries are done each year.
 However, many patients undergo the procedure more than once.
 It is a quick surgery that is cheaper per procedure compared to other treatment options.
 Yet, the 12-month failure rate is 70% and with repeated urethrotomies, the patients’ chances for a cure can even drop as low as 0%.
 The probability of recurrence of the stricture increases with each repetition of the treatment [Steenkamp et al 1997, Santucci 2009].
 A patient must, therefore, undergo multiple interventions (sometimes two to three times per year) over the course of his lifetime.